nicklafferty/craftycody/content/crochet/new-holiday-minnie-mouse-pattern.md

 +++
 date = 2021-12-08T06:00:00Z
-description = "It took me a year, but she's finally finish and ready for the world" image = "/uploads/holidayminniemousepatternheader.png" slug = "holidayminniecrochetpattern" tags = ["crochet", "pattern"]
+description = "It took me a year, but she's finally finished and ready for the world" image = "/uploads/holidayminniemousepatternheader.png" slug = "holidayminniecrochetpattern" tags = ["crochet", "pattern"]